dansheffler/dtsheffler.com/_papers/Is-God-the-True-Self-Alcibiades.md

 ---
 title: "Is the True Self God at First Alcibiades 133c?"
 tagline: "This essay attempts to resist a tempting line of interpretation of a key passage in Plato's *Alcibiades*, which some have read as saying that the highest aspect of the self is strictly identical with God.
-The essay was originally published in *The International Journal of the Platonic Tradition* (Vol. 10, No. 1)."
+The essay was originally published in *The International Journal of the Platonic Tradition* (June, 2022)."
 Author: D.T.
 Sheffler
 date: 2022-06-07
 layout: paper